 A CANADIAN journal says "the United States has about run its race as a republic.
-Its Democracy is ripening into anarchy, the fruits of sort or other."
+Its Democracy is ripening into anarchy, the fruits of which will mevitably be despotism of some sort or other."

-STILL THEY COME !- The Ionia, MichiganGa zette, and the Manitowoe, Wisconsin, Tribune, both Democratic papers, have hauled down the Buchanan and Breckenridge and put up the Fremont and Dayton flag.
+STILL THEY COME !- The Ionia, MichiganGazette, and the Manitowoe, Wisconsin, Tribune, both Democratic papers, have hauled down the Buchanan and Breckenridge and put up the Fremont and Dayton flag.

-LAST WEEE, as Mr. John R. Brown, of Hunterdon, N.J., was getting upon the cars of the New York and Erie Railroad, at Jersey City, The House has passed the Army Appropri- his pocket was picked of \$2,940.
-It is most-
+LAST WEEK, as Mr. John R. Brown, of Hunterdon, N.J., was getting upon the cars of the New York and Erie Railroad, at Jersey City, his pocket was picked of \$2,940.
+It is mostly in \$20 bills on the New Jersey Lank.

-Tux Hudson Star says a decision has just been rendered by Judge Mead against the legality of the practice of the Erie Railroad Company of charging an extra price for tickets when not obtained at the station office.
+THE Hudson Star says a decision has just been rendered by Judge Mead against the legality of the practice of the Eric Railroad Company of charging an extra price for tickets when not obtained at the station office.

 WARREN COUNTY .- The Republicans of Warren have selected Hon.
-C. B. Curtis as their choice for Congress, and placed in nomination Judge, Thomas Struthers for Assembly and E. Cowan, for Treasurer.
+C. B. Curtis as their choice for Congress, and placed in nomination G. W. Scofield for Senator, S. P. Johnson for Judge, Thomas Struthers for Assembly and E. Cowan, for Treasurer.